abarker/typped/doc/sphinx_docs/types_in_typped.rst

 is created.
 If overloading on return types is allowed then the types are also considered different if the return type is different.

-Operator overloading can be used for constructs which parse the same, i.e., using the same handler function, but can have multiple possible type signatures.
+Operator overloading can be used for constructs which parse the same (i.e., via the same handler function) but which can have multiple possible type signatures.
 Type resolution is then based on the actual arguments found at parse-time.

+The nodes in the final parsed expression tree will have an attribute ``type_sig`` giving the actual types, and an attribute ``original_sig`` giving the matching original signature.
+The evaluation functions and AST data for a construct are stored keyed by the original signature which was passed in at the time when that (possible) overload was defined.

 Type information for a construct (e.g., an function evaluation subexpression) should generally be associated with the token which ends up as the the subtree root in the expression/parse tree.
-Type-checking is done on the nodes of the parse tree as it is constructed, making sure that the types of the children of a node (if any) match the declared argument types, and that the types of the nodes themselves match their declared value type.
+Type-resolution and checking is done as soon as possible on the nodes of the parse tree as it is constructed bottom-up.
+Checking makes sure that the types of the children of a node (if any) match the declared argument types, and that the types of the nodes themselves match their declared value type.
+If overloading on return types is allowed then a second downward pass can also be required to resolve signatures.

 Type signatures
 ---------------